godotengine/godot-website/collections/_showcase/hive-time.md

   find pollen and nectar, have Builders research new cell types, and ensure you have enough Beesitters to raise the next generation of bees.
-Make interesting choices that affect the hive - respond to wasp attacks, deal with outlaw slugs, or help a caterpillar realise a lifelong dream.
+Make interesting choices that affect the hive - respond to wasp attacks, deal with outlaw slugs, or help a caterpillar realize a lifelong dream.
 </p>